2016 Open Championship: Open Qualifying Series

-The Open Qualifying Series (OQS) consists of 10 events from the six major tours.
-Places are available to the leading players (not otherwise exempt) who finish in the top n and ties.
-In the event of ties, positions go to players ranked highest according to that week's OWGR.
+The Open Qualifying Series (OQS) consisted of 10 events from the six major tours.
+Places were available to the leading players (not otherwise exempt) who finish in the top n and ties.
+In the event of ties, positions went to players ranked highest according to that week's OWGR.

 The Greenbrier Classic was cancelled due to the damage sustained by the course in the 2016 West Virginia flood.
 The Open Qualifying Series event originally slated for the Greenbrier was shifted to the Barracuda Championship.

 Final Qualifying

 The Final Qualifying events were played on 28 June at four courses covering Scotland and the North-West, Central and South-coast regions of England.
 Three qualifying places were available at each location.
 None of the twelve qualifiers had played in Regional Qualifying on 20 June: each was exempted by virtue of holding an Official World Golf Ranking.